lizkrznarich/orcid-demo/analytics/README.md

-#Beyond the Dashboard: Customized Analytics Reporting with Google APIs
+#API Extravaganza!
+Combining Google Analytics & ORCID APIs
-Python script for a demo presented at OR2016.
 This script uses the Google Analytics, Drive and Sheets (via GSpread) APIs, as well as the ORCID Public API, to generate a custom analytics report, upload it to Drive and add external data from ORCID.

 See the [slides](orcid-or2016-ga.pdf) for a complete tutorial!